DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTrackBar/dxTrackBar.md

 ---
 ---
 ##### shortDescription
-A base class for track bar widgets.
+A base class for track bar UI components.

 ---